pbgso/pbgso.github.io/attendance.md

 <br>

 <br>
-Thank you - we look forward to seeing you at the virtual networking club.</b>
+Thank you - we look forward to seeing you at the virtual networking club.